Cookies on the Gambling Commission website

 5 Love2Shop vouchers cannot be exchanged for cash and cannot be used for gambling, so do not pose ethical problems for this survey

 6The PGSI consists of 9 items and each item is assessed on a four-point scale: never, sometimes, most of the time, almost always.
 Responses to each item are given the following scores: never = 0, sometimes = 1, most of the time = 2, almost always = 3.
 When scores to each item are added up, a total score ranging from 0 to 27 is possible.
-A PGSI score of 8 or more represents a problem gambler.
 See Problem gambling screens (gamblingcommission.gov.uk) for full detail.

-7The Commission is conducting work to develop and test a series of survey questions aimed at collecting data on the experience of gambling harms.
+7The Commission is conducting work to develop and test a series of survey questions aimed at collecting data on the experience of consequences from gambling.
 Full detail on the work undertaken to date and the next steps can be found at Statistics and research series (gamblingcommission.gov.uk)

 8Demographic questions align to the GSS harmonisation strategy which promotes consistent definitions and question wording in data collection.